James Steed Zen-X Guided Meditation & Support

 Series of affirmations to help you de-identify from your physical discomfort, thoughts, emotions, and desire and

-realize you are the observer and the master of yourself.3.
-Heading Anxiety Off at the Pass (Imagined Desensitization Step 1 Alert Stage) (MP3)
+3. Heading Anxiety Off at the Pass (Imagined Desensitization Step 1 Alert Stage) (MP3)

-Learn how to set up a 1-10 Anxiety Scale and How to Handle levels 1 and 2, the earliest signs alerting to as possible
+Learn how to set up a 1-10 Anxiety Scale and How to Handle levels 1 and 2, the earliest signs alerting you to as possible

-fear.4.
-Meditation at Your Fingertips (Imagined Desensitization Step 2 Distracted Stage) (MP3)
+4. Meditation at Your Fingertips (Imagined Desensitization Step 2 Distracted Stage) (MP3)

 Learn how to handle levels 3 and 4 on the Anxiety Scale.